 O Come all Ye faithful

-come all ye faithful joyful and triumphant
+ye faithful joyful and triumphant

 Oh come ye O come ye to Bethlehem;